Are you facing the prospect of a retirement in which the defining characteristic is financial struggle?

-These figures are said to include rent for a two-bedroom furnished apartment, meals (including some meals eaten out), and utilities, including internet service.
-The people who write these articles claim that you don’t have to pinch pennies to achieve these results, nor do you have to live in squalor.
+These figures typically include rent for a two-bedroom furnished apartment, meals (including some meals eaten out), utilities, and Internet service.
+The people who write these articles claim you don’t have to pinch pennies to achieve these results, nor do you have to live in squalor.

 Can this be true?
-Such claims always prompt the skeptical me to think, “If it seems too good to be true, it probably is.”
+Such claims should reasonably raise a red flag and prompt you to think, “If it seems too good to be true, it probably is.”

 Perhaps the better question is, should you move to a different country to achieve a significantly lower cost of living?

 In order to answer this question, you need to do an honest self-assessment.
 Ask yourself (and your spouse, if you have one) questions such as these: